-Depreciation could be an issue unless it can be made clear that the current policy of matching the calculation of depreciation within the HRA to the calculation of the Major Repairs Allowance can continue or something quite similar.
-In future, it could be linked to the implied MRA per dwelling in the settlement for each year rather than an actual published amount.
-Without such a dispensation from normal accounting practice through accounting regulations (as happens now for MRP of zero), in theory all council homes would need to be depreciated fully under normal accounting arrangements.
-This could increase the charge to the operating account of the HRA by a material degree and could therefore have an impact on investment from time to time when depreciation exceeds the requirement in any particular year.
-In essence this should not be a huge issue as largely such funds are then reapplied to maintenance of properties over time, so there would only be an impact where such a charge was in excess of immediate need.
+Depreciation could be an issue unless it can be made clear that the current policy of matching the calculation of depreciation within the HRA to the calculation of the Major Repairs Allowance can continue.
+In future, it would have to be linked to the implied MRA per dwelling in the settlement for each year rather than an actual published amount.
+Without such a dispensation, in theory, all council homes would need to be depreciated fully under normal accounting arrangements.
+This could increase the charge to the operating account of the HRA by a material degree and could therefore have an impact on investment from time to time.
+In essence this should not be a huge issue as largely such funds are then reapplied to maintenance of properties so there would only be an impact where such a charge was in excess of immediate need.
 In that case an amount would build up in the Major Repairs reserve and would be utilised when demand exceeded funds for a following year.
 Over time this should be smoothed out therefore.
-It could, however, combine with other factors - for instance the debt cap in the early years of the programme - placing a new restraint on funding in the short term.
-This is hopefully just a technical issue that needs to be considered to make sure that it will not prove a practical block to the intention to invest, but it could be material for many Authorities if not clarified successfully.
-It is hoped that the work being undertaken by CIPFA will result in a reasonable proposal that can be supported by specific accounting regulations from next year.
+It could, however, combine with other factors and restrict funding in the short term, placing a new restraint on funding in the short term, particularly where there was no further recourse to borrowing as a result of the debt cap.
+This is hopefully just a technical issue that needs to be considered to make sure that it will not prove a practical block to the intention to invest, but it could be material if not clarified successfully.